afterpay/sdk-android/README.md

 ## Examples

 The [example project][example] demonstrates how to include an Afterpay payment flow using our prebuilt UI components.
+This project is powered by the [example server][example-server] which shows a simple example of integration with the Afterpay API.

 ## Contributing